jyotijangid/validation-module-ES-R/README.md

 Some jargons in EV Industry:
-* MDM (Meter Data Management) or MDMS (Meter Data Management System) - are software programs that receive and store meter data, and support a host of revenue cycle and other functions (e.g., billing, outage management, and distribution engineering).
+* **MDM (Meter Data Management) or MDMS (Meter Data Management System)** - are software programs that receive and store meter data, and support a host of revenue cycle and other functions (e.g., billing, outage management, and distribution engineering).
-* MSPs are Meter service provider which are any entity that performs metering services on behalf of a distributor or generator.
+* **MSPs are Meter service provider** which is any entity that performs metering services on behalf of a distributor or generator.
-* VEE- Validation, Editing and Estimation is a process through with we try to get a good dataset using these three process so that the results on the dataset will be as close to correct.
+* **VEE- Validation, Editing and Estimation** is a process through with we try to get a good dataset using these three process so that the results on the dataset will be as close to correct.